mattermost/docs/source/process/training.rst

 Ice-breaker
 ^^^^^^^^^^^

-- 2-3 minute exercises designed to learn more about colleagues at the start of a recurring meeting.
+- two-three minute exercises designed to learn more about colleagues at the start of a recurring meeting.
-- Typically rotates in random order with names pulled from the `R&D Meeting Ice-breaker List <https://docs.google.com/spreadsheets/d/1dCgKFdYkaDYd7yzgbK2VcqscZ1Ni5uNnnkZZv63XtOg/edit#gid=0>`__, three colleagues per meeting (2 R&D staff, 1 'other' (e.g. Sales, Ops, etc).
+- Typically rotates in random order with names pulled from the `R&D Meeting Ice-breaker List <https://docs.google.com/spreadsheets/d/1dCgKFdYkaDYd7yzgbK2VcqscZ1Ni5uNnnkZZv63XtOg/edit#gid=0>`__, three colleagues per meeting (two R&D staff, one 'other' (e.g. Sales, Ops, etc).

 - Examples:
    - "Hobby talk" - Sharing about an interesting hobby, past or present.